ZedObaia/qtlinuxdeployer/README.md

 ## Description
 > Tool to create a deploy-able version of your Qt Application for Linux
 > - Repo is still in development
-> - Not ready for QML yet
+> - Added minimal support to qml

 ## installation
 ### Debian